sandervandevelde/MQTTBrokerPrivatePreview/README.md

 | TopicSpace| 3-50 characters| Alphanumeric, hyphen(-) and, no spaces| |
 | Permission Bindings| 3-50 characters| Alphanumeric, hyphen(-) and, no spaces| Name needs to be unique per namespace |

+## Known Issues
+-  If a client resource is deleted, recreating a client with the same name will fail for a day after the deletion.
+	- Mitigation: change the name of the client while recreating it.

 ## Frequently asked questions
 - Is Azure monitoring metrics and logging available?
 	- Not in this release.
 We will add monitoring metrics and diagnostic logs in the next release.